dvdsmpsn/homebrew-tap/README.md

 This will install **Atlassian Plugin SDK 4.2.x** running off Maven 2.1.0

+	brew install dvdsmpsn/tap/maven325

+This will install maven 3.2.5

 ## Contributing Formulae

 If you're an Atlassian, go to town -- just make sure you follow the [Formula Cookbook](https://github.com/mxcl/homebrew/wiki/Formula-Cookbook).